 What are the names of these programs?
-I use the free version of LastPass – it’s very simple.
-There are others like Dashlane, 1Password, and Keeper.
+I use 1Password – it’s very simple.
+There are others like Dashlane, LastPass, and Keeper.
 This great article from Consumer Reports can help you better understand possibilities and the headaches you’ll be eliminating.
 Their cost ranges from free to about $50 a year.
 They often have family discounts.

 Your turn to give up on those headaches!
 Check that article linked above, or this one from Tom’s Guide.
 Choose the password manager that sounds best to you – and get it set up.

 You’ll thank me for keeping your work and passwords secure, saving you so many headaches, and making you so much more efficient 🙂

 *In case you are confused by the description “in the cloud:”